bruvellu/cephalic-furrow/3-text/furrow.md

 ---
-title: Patterned invagination prevents mechanical instability in fly gastrulation
+title: Patterned epithelial invagination prevents mechanical instability during fly gastrulation
+#title: Patterned embryonic invagination evolved in response to mechanical instability in fly gastrulation
+#title: Patterned embryonic invagination evolved in response to mechanical instability in fly gastrulation
 #title: How tissue mechanics influences the evolution of patterned morphogenesis
-#title: Role of mechanical instability for the evolution of patterned morphogenesis
-#title: Role of tissue mechanics for the evolution of patterned morphogenesis
 #title: Mechanical instability shaping the evolution of patterned morphogenesis
-#title: How mechanical instability shapes the evolution of patterned morphogenesis
 #title: Mechanical instability and the evolution of patterned morphogenesis
 #title: Evolution of patterned morphogenesis linked to mechanical instability
 #title: Linking mechanical instability and the evolution of patterned morphogenesis